-The TPS65010 charger automatically selects the USB-Port or the ac-adapter as the power source for the system.
-In the USB configuration, the host can increase the charge current from the default value of maximum 100 mA to 500 mA through the interface.
-In the ac-adapter configuration an external resistor sets the maximum value of charge current.
+The TPS65011 charger automatically selects the USB-Port or the AC-adapter as the power source for the system.
+In the USB configuration, the host can increase the charge current from the default value of maximum 100 mA to 500 mA via the interface.
+In the AC-adapter configuration, an external resistor sets the maximum value of charge current.

 The battery is charged in three phases: conditioning, constant current, and constant voltage.
 Charge is normally terminated based on minimum current.
 An internal charge timer provides a safety backup for charge termination.
-The TPS65010 automatically restarts the charge if the battery voltage falls below an internal threshold.
+The TPS65011 automatically restarts the charge if the battery voltage falls below an internal threshold.
 The charger automatically enters sleep mode when both supplies are removed.